-As part of the labour geography research group, my research focuses on the socio-spatial dimensions of labor, with a particular focus on the current platformization of labor in the care market.
-I am also interested in engaging in debates that draw on feminist political economy, Black feminism, and decoloniality.
+As part of the labor geography research group, my research focuses on the socio-spatial dimensions of labor, particularly on the current platformization of labor in the care market.
+I am also interested in engaging in debates that draw on feminist political economy and anti-racist scholarship.

 Ph.D. project: Care and Domestic Work as on-demand services: Experiences and Working Realities of Workers in Geneva